antonio24073/cpanel-n8n/README.md

 Cpanel n8n simple deploy
 =========================================

-This script lets you to run n8n in cpanel hosts easyly.
+This script lets you to run n8n in cpanel hosts easy.

 ## Testing in localhost: